 CAN arbitration reliably avoids collisions between frames with unique headers.
 It does not guarantee non-overlapping transmission of frames from separate nodes with identical headers and no data; if the timing is right, they may overlay each other such that only one frame appears to have been sent.
 It is very difficult to ensure that two nodes always send initialization packets only at different times, particularly given the load-related frame synchronization issue described earlier.
-In addition, CAN will eventually signal an error if two packets with the same header and different data payloads collide, but not all CAN interface hardware provides reliable indications about why that error occurred.
+In addition, CAN will eventually signal an error if two packets with the same header and different data payloads collide, but

+- not all CAN interface hardware provides reliable indications about why that error occurred.
 If a node sends out a check frame containing just the alias, then it could expect that another node to complain if it has the same alias.
 This would work, except in the (admittedly unlikely) case where both nodes send out the identical check frame simultaneously.
+Neither would recognize a conflict and both - nodes send out the identical check frame simultaneously.
 Neither would recognize a conflict and both would consider that they own the same alias.
 Therefore, a method needed to be found that guaranteed that the check frame(s) are unique, even if they are sent simultaneously.